 Berkeley Unified has a School Lunch Initiative (SLI), which has two goals: to serve more nutritious and delicious, freshly prepared meals using locally grown food to all of our students, and to educate children in kitchen, garden and academic classrooms about their food choices and the impact those choices have on their health, the community and the environment.

 Families will receive an Elementary School Menu at the beginning of the school year that shows the breakfasts and lunches for the entire school year.
 More information about the BUSD Nutrition Services is contained in this annual menu.
-The price of a hot lunch is $3.75 per day.
-Free and reduced price lunches are available to those who qualify.
+This year, lunch is free to all families.
 (Please note all families must complete a free or reduced lunch application regardless of income.)

 School lunch can be paid for online at ezschoolpay.com or by check.
 Money and checks should be given to the classroom teacher on Monday mornings.
 Checks should be made payable to: Berkeley Unified School District (or BUSD).
 All checks must include your telephone number and driver’s license along with your address.